wangxiaofeng64/GATDE/README.md

 ## Acknowledgements

-This research was conducted at Nankai University, supported by the college of software and School of Mathematical Sciences.
+This research was conducted at Nankai University, supported by the College of Software and School of Mathematical Sciences.